ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 ## Possible Future applications

 Combining SQL and Python enhances data analysis by leveraging SQL's querying power and Python's machine-learning capabilities.
 A possible practical application of this integration highlights its potential for future data projects.
 I will specifically apply skills that I have learned in this project.
 Of course, this is just an idea.
 I have no idea if IDA funding alone is enough to accurately predict growth in GDP.

 **Practical Example: Analyzing Spending Categories and GDP Growth:**

 1. Categorize project names into simpler categories using SQL as I did in problem 2.
 This would be done for all countries in the dataset.
 2. Import data featuring GDP growth for each country over a period of time.
 Combine this data with the categorized data, as demonstrated in problem 1.
 3. Set GDP growth as the output and set the categories as the features.
+One-hot-encode the feature data.
 4. Perform cross validation and find a model that yields the highest possible accuracy on the test data.
 5. Analyze the weights to see which category of spending is most effective at boosting a countries GDP.